iiepdev/school-catchment-plugin/README.md

       weighting: fastest
 ```

 See the [graphhopper-docker repository](https://github.com/GispoCoding/graphhopper-docker) for simple instructions on how to set up GraphHopper using Docker.
-The setup and config stored in that repository works directly with the tool
+The setup and config stored in that repository works directly with the tool.

 ### Development